itsrubenclarke/azure-vm-setup/README.md

 <p>
 <h1>Remote Desktop Connections</h1></p>

+<h3><u>Step 4: Confirm Virtual Network/Subnet Configuration</u></h3>
 Confirm that the virtual machines have been deployed to the same resource group and that they are on the same Virtual network/subnet.
-This is to ensure that we can establish the remote desktop connection and perform a basic network traffic inspection.
+This is to ensure that we can establish the remote desktop connection and perform a basic network traffic inspection in the next part.

 ![VM Deployed](https://github.com/user-attachments/assets/766e801c-d0b0-48ff-9932-bc2bf80414b4)